-- 7.16 The Committee agreed for the Member Working Group to review Member Development and the issues raised at the meeting, with the Director of Legal and Governance and report back at a later stage. - 7.17 RESOLVED: that (1) members considered the existing Member Development Strategy and ongoing member development activity in the current year; and (2) for the Member working group to review Member Development with the Director of Legal and Governance.
+- 7.16 The Committee agreed for the Member Working Group to review Member Development and the issues raised at the meeting, with the Director of Legal and Governance and report back at a later stage. - 7.17 RESOLVED: that (1) the report be noted along with the Committees discussion relating to the report; and (2) to request the Member Development Working Group to review Member Development with the Director of Legal and Governance and to report back to this Committee at a future date.